Vincent James Mannoia Jr.: Early life and education

-The eldest son of Vincent James ("Jim") Mannoia and Florence Eva Gilroy, Mannoia was born in Beloit Wisconsin, August 2, 1949.
-His early years were spent as a Free Methodist preacher's son in Beloit, Wisconsin; East Peoria, Illinois; and as a professor's son at Spring Arbor University.
+The eldest son of Vincent James ("Jim") Mannoia and Florence Eva Gilroy, Mannoia was born in Beloit, Wisconsin on August 2, 1949.
 In 1962 he moved with his parents to Sao Paulo, Brazil where he lived until returning to Boston for college.
-He married Ellen Jean Schroeder in 1972, with whom he had two children, Vincent James Mannoia, IV, and Eva Marie Mannoia Weiler.
-In 2007, his wife Ellen died after a 20-year battle with breast cancer, and one year later he retired.
-In 2013 he remarried Jane Hideko Higa, Vice-president for Student Life at Westmont College, who contracted ALS and passed away in 2014.
-Dr.Mannoia married Elizabeth Poje in 2016 and resides in Santa Barbara, CA.

 Mannoia completed high school at Escola Graduada de Sao Paulo in 1967.
 He received a Bachelor of Science in Physics from the Massachusetts Institute of Technology in 1971 with an undergraduate thesis "The Hanle Effect Using Cadmium Ion Vapor Lasers."
-He studied philosophy of science at Saint Louis University, then received the M.A. and Ph.D. in philosophy at Washington University in St. Louis in 1975.
+He studied philosophy of science at Saint Louis University, then received the M.A. and Ph.D. in philosophy in Arts and Sciences at Washington University in St. Louis in 1975.
 His dissertation in metaphysics was "Whitehead's Ontological Principle: A Defense and Interpretation."

+He married Ellen Jean Schroeder in 1972, with whom he had two children.
+In 2007, his wife Ellen died after a 20-year battle with breast cancer, and one year later he retired.
+In 2013 he married Jane Hideko Higa, who contracted ALS and died in 2014.
+Mannoia married Elizabeth Poje in 2016 and resides in Santa Barbara, California.